 Strategies for a Digital Government

-Upskilling
+Upskilling Plan

 Several interviewees suggested upskilling strategies, like training, along with professional development.

-Set Expectations
+Setting Expectations

 Almost all interviewees promoted the idea of resetting expectations; they said the government’s technology use lags behind the private sector.
 Several described a “hope that private sector thinking could disrupt governmental inertia.”
 Some of their tactics included partnering with the private sector, as well as hiring from the private sector.

-Networking Strategies
+Networking Sessions

 Besides setting expectations, many digital champions suggested the benefits of networking strategies.
 Networking, they explained, helps government employees learn from their peers, sometimes exchanging very specific knowledge.
 Some described networking activities as “therapy sessions,” giving people the opportunity to share and learn from their struggles.

-Read more strategies in Overcoming barriers to digital government: mapping the strategies of digital champions in the April 2022 edition of Government Information Quarterly.
+Read more in Overcoming barriers to digital government: mapping the strategies of digital champions in the April 2022 edition of Government Information Quarterly.